open-cogsci/osdoc/content/usage/variables-and-conditional-statements.md

 figure:
  id: FigRunIf
  source: run-if.png
+ caption: |
- caption: \'Run if\' statements can be used to indicate that certain items from a `sequence` should only be executed under specific circumstances.
+  'Run if' statements can be used to indicate that certain items from a `sequence` should only be executed under specific circumstances.
 --%

 You can use more complex conditions as well.
 Let's take a look at a few examples: